FlyingFathead/catgit/README.md

 ```

 ## Changes
+- `0.11.3` - fixes to ignore/include file reading and traversal rules
 - `0.11.2` - added the `.catgitinclude` feature
     - this allows to only print out selected files from the project, as listed in the include file
     - the logic is similar to `.gitignore` (or `.catgitignore`), except it's files to _include_, not to _exclude_